mainawycliffe/kamanda/docs/content/_index.md

 In future as Kamanda gains support for Firestore, it will give you can easy way to explore, export, import and manipulate your Firestore documents, right from the cloud without writing extra code.

+## Terms of Use

+Kamanda is an open source program provided under the permissive MIT License for both the source code and the executable.

+## Privacy Policy

+Kamanda is an open source program and doesn't collect any information from it's users.

 ## Installation